modehnal/GNOMETerminalAutomation/article/presentation_article.md

     [test@localhost-live gnome-terminal]$
     ```

     You can immidiatelly see that the test has passed and everything went well.
+In your VM you also should be seeing the suite being executed.

     You can see some data noise which we can ignore for now.